Roger White (politician)

 Roger Lowrey White (1 June 1928 – 16 February 2000) was a British Conservative Party politician and company director.

 At the 1970 general election, he was elected as Member of Parliament (MP) for Gravesend in Kent, a marginal seat which traditionally was won by the party in power (the 1970 general election resulted in a surprise victory for the Conservatives).
 At the general election in February 1974, which resulted in a hung parliament, White lost to the Labour candidate John Ovenden.

 White was a member of the right-wing Conservative Monday Club.

+Roger Lowrey White was born in South London.
+His father, George Frederick White was a former trooper in the Blues & Royals, Household Cavalry, who went on to become an Inspector in the Metropolitan Police and a Board of Trade official.
+His mother was Dorothy Jeanette nee Lowrey - from the famous Lowrey family who had owned music halls in Ireland and the north of England.
+She had already lost two children in childbirth, and Roger had to battle and overcome various illnesses throughout his childhood.
+He had a younger sister Heather Louie White.